meganga/portfolio_using_html_css/README.md

  - Pakages used:
 					 - Prettier: To take care of the indentation and maintaining the structure of the code.
 					 - open in browse: To open file in a browse more easily.
+ - Stackedit:
+		 - To write and maintain the README.md fi